ethereum/hive/docs/clients.md

 ### Files

-The simulator may customize client start by placing these files into the client container:
+The simulator may customize client startup by placing these files into the client container:

 - `/genesis.json` contains Ethereum genesis state in the JSON format used by Geth.
 This file is mandatory.